angularjs-nvd3-directives/angularjs-nvd3-directives/README.md

 ```

 ###Adding multiple charts on one page
-To have multiple charts on one page, tbe id attribute needs to be unique.
+To have multiple charts on one page, the id attribute needs to be unique.